jonathan-g/jonathangilligan.hugo/content/post/2019-12-23-assessing-private-governance.md

 ---
-Mike Vandenbergh and I have [a new paper out](https://authors.elsevier.com/a/1aHOS7tZ6Zn9yY), in the journal _Energy Research & Social Science_, on our three-part framework for assessing the impacts of private cliamte governance.
+Mike Vandenbergh and I have [a new paper out](https://authors.elsevier.com/a/1aHOS7tZ6Zn9yY), in the journal _Energy Research & Social Science_, on our three-part framework for assessing the impacts of private climate governance.

 <!-- more -->
 We discussed our three-part framework in previous writing, such as